macuriels/portfolio/content/project/predicting-depression-with-music/index.md

 Having a background in psychology and having played guitar for over 15 years, music and mental health are two topics near and dear to me.
 It's well known that mental disorders affect millions worldwide, and their impact on individuals and society is significant.

 While the causes of mental disorders are complex and multifaceted, researchers have long recognized that environmental factors, such as social and cultural influences, can play a role in their development.
-Therefore, this post aims to explore **whether machine learning algorithms can predict depression based on music preferences and streaming behaviors**.
+Therefore, this project aims to explore **whether machine learning algorithms can predict depression based on music preferences and streaming behaviors**.

 This post is divided as follows:
 1. Explore the data